Last updated: July 2nd, 2023

 Rothy’s has expanded their shoe line a lot from just their original work flats, here are a few more options to check out.

-The Square is very similar to The Flat and The Point, just with a square end as opposed to pointed or rounded.
+The Square is very similar to The Flat and The Point, just with a square toe box as opposed to a pointed toe or a rounded toe.

 Again, it just depends on your personal style and what type of look you like best.